The Trouble with Angels (film): Critical

-The Trouble with Angels enjoyed good reviews, although Variety was critical: "An appealing story idea—hip Mother Superior nun who outfoxes and matures two rebellious students in a Catholic girls' school—has lost impact via repetitious plotting and pacing, plus routine direction....Graduation finds Mills in character switcheroo to which Catholic audiences will long since be alerted".
+The Trouble with Angels enjoyed good reviews, but Variety was critical: "An appealing story idea—hip Mother Superior nun who outfoxes and matures two rebellious students in a Catholic girls' school—has lost impact via repetitious plotting and pacing, plus routine direction...Graduation finds Mills in character switcheroo to which Catholic audiences will long since be alerted".

 Box office

 The film earned enough box-office success to warrant a sequel (Where Angels Go, Trouble Follows).
 Russell said: "I think it proves there's a place for the family picture, the sort of picture you can take the kiddies to and which isn't pure corn".
-Filmink pointed out it proved "once again that Hayley Mills was box-office outside Disney."
-However she opted not to reprise her role as the progressive protagonist in the sequel and was replaced by Stella Stevens, who played Sister George, a new foil to Rosalind Russell's Mother Superior.
+Filmink stated it proved "once again that Hayley Mills was box-office outside Disney."
+However she opted not to reprise her role as the progressive protagonist in the sequel, and she was replaced by Stella Stevens, who played Sister George, a new foil to Rosalind Russell's Mother Superior.